Who Was Ray Liotta?

 In 2005, Liotta won his first major acting award when he picked up an Emmy for his guest appearance on the medical drama ER.
 The following year, he took a starring role on the small screen in the short-lived crime drama Smith.
 More recently, Liotta has appeared in such films as The Iceman (2012), The Place Beyond the Pines (2012), Better Living Through Chemistry (2014) and Sin City: A Dame to Kill For (2014).

 Liotta returned to television in 2015 with the miniseries Texas Rising, which explores the creation of the Texas Rangers.
 The following year, he starred in the gritty drama Shades of Blue.
-He plays a corrupt cop on the show, which also features Jennifer Lopez.
+He played a corrupt cop on the show, which also features Jennifer Lopez.

 Liotta was married to actress Michelle Grace from 1997 to 2004.
 The couple's daughter, Karsen Liotta, was born on December 21, 1998.